lmigonzalez/wellness-subscriptions-2/README.md

 - Quotes are wellness, health, and fitness focused
 - Each quote is unique and inspiring for the specific day

-### Monthly Plan Generation
+### Daily Plan Generation

+- Each day generates fresh content for a unique experience
-- Plans include 7 varied exercises (cardio, strength, flexibility, core)
+- Workouts include 7 varied exercises (cardio, strength, flexibility, core)
 - 3 nutritious meals (breakfast, lunch, dinner) with seasonal ingredients
 - Plans consider seasonal availability and weather
-- Suitable for daily repetition throughout the month
+- Content is optimized for daily variety and engagement

 ## Setup